List of NHL rivalries: Philadelphia Flyers vs. Washington Capitals

 The Flyers and Capitals have been rivals through the 1980s, dating back to their days in the Patrick Division.
-In 1984, Mike Gartner lead the Capitals to a three-game sweep of the Flyers in the 1984 Patrick Division Semifinals for the Capitals' first ever playoff series victory, and in the process ending the careers of Bobby Clarke and Bill Barber, the last two players of the Broad Street Bullies era.
-The Capitals then trailed the Flyers three games to one in 1988 Patrick Division Semifinals.
+In 1984, Mike Gartner lead the Capitals to a three-game sweep of the Flyers in the 1984 Patrick Division semifinals for the Capitals' first ever playoff series victory, and in the process ending the careers of Bobby Clarke and Bill Barber, the last two players of the Broad Street Bullies era.
+The Capitals then trailed the Flyers three games to one in 1988 Patrick Division semifinals.
 Washington would rally to win the next three games to take the series in seven games capped off by Dale Hunter's overtime goal in game seven.
-The following year, Tim Kerr and Ron Hextall helped the Flyers take down the division champion Capitals in the 1989 Patrick Division Semifinals, exacting revenge for their 1988 defeat.
+The following year, Tim Kerr and Ron Hextall helped the Flyers take down the division champion Capitals in the 1989 Patrick Division semifinals, exacting revenge for their 1988 defeat.

-In the 2000s, the rivalry was reignited by the rebirth of the Alexander Ovechkin-led Capitals, whom the Flyers eliminated in the 2008 Eastern Conference Quarterfinals in overtime on a power play goal by Joffrey Lupul in the seventh game, and avoid squandering a 3–1 series advantage like in 1988.
+In the 2000s, the rivalry was reignited by the rebirth of the Alexander Ovechkin-led Capitals, whom the Flyers eliminated in the 2008 Eastern Conference quarterfinals in overtime on a power play goal by Joffrey Lupul in the seventh game, and avoid squandering a 3–1 series advantage like in 1988.
 Since the league-wide realignment in 2013, the rivalry between the teams has started to intensify.
 During a regular season game in 2013, there was an all-out line-brawl between the two teams.
 Washington would win the game 7–0.
-Both teams met in the 2016 Eastern Conference First Round, with the Capitals winning the series four games to two after winning the first three games.
+Both teams met in the 2016 Eastern Conference first round, with the Capitals winning the series four games to two after winning the first three games.

+As of the end of the 2024–25 season, Philadelphia leads the regular season record, 124–92–19–11, while Washington leads the playoff record, 16–14.